King Charles’ first official portrait vandalized by activists - KESQ

 By Niamh Kennedy and Louis Mian, CNN

-Members of the public have been free to visit the portrait of the monarch which is on display at the Philip Mould gallery in central London until June 15.
+Members of the public have been free to visit the portrait of the monarch, which is on display at the Philip Mould gallery in central London until June 21.

 The painting, which is the first official portrait of King Charles as monarch, raised eyebrows when it was officially unveiled earlier this year.
 Artist Jonathon Yeo depicted the king against a background of crimson red brush strokes, sparking mixed reactions.

-Activists covered the king’s head with a sign of British cartoon character, Wallace from the “Wallace and Gromit” comedy series.
-A speech bubble sign was then tacked onto the painting with the following caption: “No cheese Gromit, look at all of this cruelty on RSCPA farms.”
+Activists covered the king’s head with a sign of British cartoon character Wallace, from the “Wallace and Gromit” comedy series.
+A speech bubble sign was then also tacked onto the painting with the following caption: “No cheese Gromit, look at all of this cruelty on RSCPA farms.”

-The action was designed to bring attention to the group’s report, released on Sunday, which it described as a “damning investigation” into 45 farms assured by animal welfare charity, the Royal Society for the Prevention of Cruelty to Animals.
+The action was designed to bring attention to a new report, released on Sunday by the group, which investigated 45 farms whose welfare standards are guaranteed by the Royal Society for the Prevention of Cruelty to Animals.
+The RSPCA’s Assured scheme promises that animals in protected farms are given more living space and are never kept in cages.
+Meat, fish and dairy products produced by these farms are marked with the RSCPA logo.
+Animal Rising described their findings as “damning,” alleging that they found “severe animal cruelty” at all farms visited.

+Last month, King Charles became the royal patron of the RSPCA.
+One British newspaper suggested the activist group chose “Wallace and Gromit” because of a remark made by Queen Camilla in 2012.
+During an engagement at Clarence House for the late Queen Elizabeth’s Diamond Jubilee, Camilla told a group of children that “Wallace and Gromit are his favourite people in the world.”

+“We always sit and watch them — it’s one of his favourite films.”

+Animal Rising describes itself as a non-violent organization campaigning for an “urgent transition to a sustainable and just plant-based food system.”
+It is also petitioning for the RSPCA’s assurance scheme, which it says covers up “cruelty on an industrial scale,” to be scrapped.

-On its website, Animal Rising describes itself as a non-violent organization, campaigning for an “urgent transition to a sustainable and just plant-based food system,” and says the RSPCA Assured scheme covers up “cruelty on an industrial scale.”
+Animal Rising describes itself as a non-violent organization campaigning for an “urgent transition to a sustainable and just plant-based food system.”
+It is also petitioning for the RSPCA’s assurance scheme, which it says covers up “cruelty on an industrial scale,” to be scrapped.

+According to Philip Mould, owner of the gallery where the portrait is on display, the painting sustained “no damage” since it was protected by a layer of Perspex.
+Mould told CNN the adhesive stickers used by the activists stayed on the portrait for “less than ten seconds.”

 The-CNN-Wire